isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Our tests reported best results when:

 -  ``packet-queue-size``: 7 * ``thread-pool-size`` when using ``memfile`` for
    storing leases.
 In our case it's 7 * 4 = 28.
+This means that at any given time, up to 28 packets could be queued.

 -  ``packet-queue-size``: 66 * ``thread-pool-size`` when using ``mysql`` for
    storing leases.
 In our case it's 66 * 12 = 792.
+This means that up to
+   792 packets could be queued.

 -  ``packet-queue-size``: 11 * ``thread-pool-size`` when using ``postgresql`` for
    storing leases.
 In our case it's 11 * 8 = 88.